 With hit attractions like Rise of the Resistance, we’re seeing the popularity of Hollywood Studios skyrocket — and it’s even more evident through the fact that Disney Park Passes tend to fill up for this park first.
 With wait times rising and crowd levels growing, how do you plan for your Hollywood Studios day?

 Millennium Falcon: Smugglers Run may not be quite as popular as Rise of the Resistance, but it still regularly achieves wait times of more than an hour.
-If flying “the fastest hunk of junk in the galaxy” is your dream, then you may want to head here first thing after the park opens!
+If flying “the fastest hunk of junk in the galaxy” is your dream, then you may want to head here ASAP!
+But the wait times won’t get as high as Rise, so we still recommend hitting it 2nd rather than 1st thing.

 We would consider the filler attractions to be those with much lower wait times, like Alien Swirling Saucers, Muppet*Vision 3D, Toy Story Mania, Walt Disney Presents, and Star Tours.
 You can also include For the First Time in Forever: A Frozen Sing-Along Celebration in this group, as it’s a stage show that runs on a regular schedule.
 If you check these attractions off your list when the wait times are highest for popular rides, then you’ll have a pretty full day in the park!